arturslunevs/pycsbwrapper/README.md

 ## Changelog

+News in version 0.1.4:
+Caching info data while in the same location.
+Updated examples in Latvian and English.

 News in version 0.1.3:
 Updated query generation code to use variable and value codes instead of text values.